 Hair removal can be an important concern for many transgender women and gender non-conforming people considering breast augmentation.
 For most, hormone replacement therapy (HRT) will decrease new hair growth, but doesn’t always dramatically reduce the presence of body and chest hair.
-If you’re considering male-to-female (MTF) breast augmentation, it’s a good time to also consider different methods of hair removal and you’ll have several options.
+If you’re considering male-to-female (MTF/N) breast augmentation, you may also want to also consider different methods of hair removal around the chest area, and you’ll have several options.
 If you have questions, Dr. Mosser would be happy to point you in the right direction.

 Some of the most popular methods of hair removal in the transgender community include: